kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 import { serveStatic } from "@hono/node-server/serve-static";

 const app = new Hono();
-app.use("*", serveStatic({ root: "../dist" }));
+// `serveStatic` makes Hono serve the output from `vite build` app.use("*", serveStatic({ root: "../dist" }));

-const port = process.env.PORT ? parseInt(process.env.PORT) : 3000;
+// Heroku provides the port that the server should start on as an environment variable const port = process.env.PORT ? parseInt(process.env.PORT) : 3000;
 serve({ fetch: app.fetch, port });
 ```